October 21, 2019

 PP: Yes, exactly.
 I’m hearing more often about the so-called “shadow HR”—people who don’t come from the HR department but are dedicated to solving talent and productivity challenges.
 Many of the challenges are related to establishing and managing effective teams and individuals.
 There are software options that can help but it’s not usually considered HR Technology.
 There are some great project management, research management and collaborative technological tools, which solve those business problems, but they are rarely recognized as HR tech tools.

-While the HR efficiency-focused mindset is challenging to shift, it’s compounded by a lack of knowledge and understanding about technology.
-There is a growing interest in the topic, and forward thinking HR professionals are making the effort to learn about technology, particularly new technologies.
+While the HR efficiency-focused mindset is challenging to shift, it’s compounded by a lack of knowledge and understanding about the technology.
+There is a growing interest in the topic, and forward-thinking HR professionals are making the effort to learn about technology, particularly new technologies.

 PP: We haven’t quite automated everything, though it’s true that many HR processes have been automated.
-The automation is primarily focussed on HR processes which previously required humans to perform mundane tasks in the hope of achieving workflow efficiency.
-According to the 2019 State of HR & Technology in APAC survey, workflow improvements is the main influencing factor for HR when buying new HR technology.
-There hasn’t been as much focus on HR tech tools which enable employees to be more productive and increase the value they can create, as they have been overshadowed by tools solving the problems of HR functional efficiency.
+The automation is primarily focused on HR processes that previously required humans to perform mundane tasks in the hope of achieving workflow efficiency.
+According to the 2019 State of HR & Technology in APAC survey, workflow improvements are the main influencing factor for HR when buying new HR technology.
+There hasn’t been as much focus on HR tech tools that enable employees to be more productive and increase the value they can create, as they have been overshadowed by tools solving the problems of HR functional efficiency.